muquit/privategpt/README.md

 pip3 install -r requirements.txt
 ```

-If you are using pythin 3.13, it will fail and you will see the following
+If you are using python 3.13, it will fail and you will see the following
 error:

 ```